confluentinc/ksql/docs/tutorials/basics-docker.rst

 .. _ksql_quickstart-docker:

-Writing Streaming Queries Against |ak-tm| Using KSQL (Docker)
+Writing Streaming Queries Against {{ site.ak-tm }} Using KSQL (Docker)
 =============================================================

 This tutorial demonstrates a simple workflow using KSQL to write streaming queries against messages in Kafka in a Docker environment.

-To get started, you must start a Kafka cluster, including |zk| and a Kafka broker.
+To get started, you must start a Kafka cluster, including {{ site.zk }} and a Kafka broker.
 KSQL will then query messages from this Kafka cluster.
-KSQL is installed in the |cp| by default.
+KSQL is installed in the {{ site.cp }} by default.

 .. include:: ../../../quickstart/includes/docker-prereqs.rst